July Fourth in Chicago: Fireworks, parades, food and fun

 "It's a beautiful day in the city of Chicago.
 Any day you're outside near the lake it's a good day," said Ryan Wilkin who was on the lakefront Wednesday afternoon.

-Ryan Wilkin and his father, Steve, are two of the thousands that will flock to the lake front to celebrate America's birthday.
+Ryan Wilkin and his father, Steve, were two of the thousands that flocked to the lake front to celebrate America's birthday.

 "It's kind of like your midway celebration.
 Your midway holiday," said Steve Wilkin.

-Leading up to the big fireworks show tonight, families were out celebrating in true Fourth of July fashion, donning their red, white and blue best.
+Leading up to the big fireworks show, families were out celebrating in true Fourth of July fashion, donning their red, white and blue best.

 "America.
 Red, white and blue.
 I just love America," said Loreathia Chambers.